H&K VP9sk Review [2024 Hands-On Tested!]

 In the end, it has an impressive list of features, backed by the HK reputation, and through multiple uses in many conditions, it has not let me down.
 Is it worth the ~$800 price tag?
 To me, absolutely.
 To you, that depends on where you’re at.
 But I will have no problem recommending this and I don’t think you’d regret having it as well.

-I’m very happy with my HK VP9sk and thanks it is being my daily carry, I think it is well worth the price.
+I’m very happy with my HK VP9sk, which has become my daily carry gun.
+I believe it is well worth the price.

-Also, of note, I and my co-writers liked this CCW gun so much that it not only was listed in our best 9mm pistol, but it was also listed as one of the top CCW guns.
+Also, of note, I and my co-writers liked this concealed carry gun so much that it not only was listed in our best 9mm pistol, but it was also listed as one of the top CCW guns.

 VP9sk Pros and Cons